mpaguilar/MyPiEye/README.md

 * `global` handles things like which camera to use, working and save directories.
 * `minsizes` sets the smallest "box" that will be captured.
 This helps prevent false positives when a leaf scurries across your lawn.
 * `ignore` specfies boxes to ignore.
 The pattern is top-start, left-start, width, length.
 Multiple keys can be used, but they must be unique.
+This can be tricky, because the values depend on the capture resolution.

 ## RPi building instructions: